 PLEASE NOTE – Among other things, parsnip and rhubarb leaves are poisonous, do not eat them!
 If in doubt about whether your veg is edible, please do some research, it’s better to be cautious than ill.

-This blog post shows you some ways to make more use of your vegetables creating less waste.
+This blog post shows you some ways to make full use of vegetables creating less waste.
 If you have more suggestions, please leave them in the comments on this post.

 I find masses of useful articles and information about storing and using food at Permaculture Magazine.